vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 Normally you match words in a sentence.
 But the system sometimes merges multiple words into one, either as a proper name, or because some words are like that.
-For example “here and there” is a single word adverb.
+For example "here and there" is a single word adverb.
 If you try to match _We go here and there about town_ with
 ```
 u: (* here *) xxx
 ```
 you will succeed.
-The actual tokens are “we” “go” “here and there” “about” “town”. but the pattern matcher is allowed to peek some into composite words.
+The actual tokens are "we" "go" "here and there" "about" "town". but the pattern matcher is allowed to peek some into composite words.

-When it does match, since the actual token is “here and there”, the position start is set to that word (e.g., position 3), and in order to allow to match other words later in the composite, the position end is set to the word before (e.g., position 2).
+When it does match, since the actual token is "here and there", the position start is set to that word (e.g., position 3), and in order to allow to match other words later in the composite, the position end is set to the word before (e.g., position 2).
 This means if your pattern is
 ```